JoshPaulie/JoshPaulie.github.io/content/posts/vscode/back-to-vscode/index.md

 These are my thoughts so far.
 For deeper customization, check the [VSCodeVim README](https://github.com/VSCodeVim/Vim?tab=readme-ov-file#%EF%B8%8F-settings).

-I'll be doing additional write-ups for my whole `settings.json` and an indeth (video?) on VSCode Textobjects
+I'll be doing additional write-ups for my whole `settings.json` and an in-depth (video?) on VSCode Text Objects.